peaksearching

 | + | * Simulation: the folder where are the .edf files; | ||

-| + | * simu_50grains: the common part of the name of the .edf files; | ||
+| + | * simu_50grains: | ||

 | + | * 0: the number of the first .edf file; | ||